pingcap/docs-cn/tiup/tiup-component-dm-edit-config.md

 # tiup dm edit-config

-If you need to modify the cluster service configuration after the cluster is deployed, you can use the `tiup dm edit-config` command that starts an editor for you to modify the [topology file]<!-- (/tiup/tiup-dm-topology-reference.md) -->. of the specified cluster.
+If you need to modify the cluster service configuration after the cluster is deployed, you can use the `tiup dm edit-config` command that starts an editor for you to modify the [topology file](/tiup/tiup-dm-topology-reference.md). of the specified cluster.
 This editor is specified in the `$EDITOR` environment variable by default.
 If the `$EDITOR` environment variable does not exist, the `vi` editor is used.

 > **Note:**
 >